ZecHub/zechub/usingzec/wallets/transparentwallets.md

-# Mobile Shielded Wallets w/ Autoshielding
+# Transparent Wallets

 Transparent wallets are wallets that only support transparent addresses.
 These wallets are not recommended as they do not provide a high level of user privacy.

 ---

-Mobile Shielded Wallets w/ Autoshielding
+List of Transparent Wallets

 - [Cobo](https://cobo.com/)
 - [Coinomi](https://www.coinomi.com/en/)